triploit/secundo-pm/README.md

 ## EN - English

-**Disclaimer:** I assume no liability for damaged data or their loss.
+**Disclaimer:** I assume no liability for damaged data or its loss.
 As well I dissociate myself from all projects, which use SecundoPM as a package manager and aren't properity of https://github.com/triploit/ or https://github.com/survari/.
 Everyone, who uses this package manager **does it on own risk.**

-So you created a nice tool for users but don't know how you should easily let them install it?
-To prevent the tricky compiling and moving of programs, i build an package manager for GitHub projects.
+Did you create a nice tool for users but don't know how you should easily let them install it?
+To prevent the tricky compiling and moving of programs, I built an package manager for GitHub projects.

 Let's install it.
 This is the hardest part:
 ```bash